val8119/val8119.github.io/old/README.md

 # Old

-Some older or more basic projects
+Some older or more basic projects.

+Newer ones are found [here](https://val8119.github.io/).

 - [Clock](https://val8119.github.io/old/javascript_clock/) - A simple clock as an intro to JavaScript
 - [Random Background Color](https://val8119.github.io/old/random_background_color/) - Click a button to get a random background color